GaloisInc/crucible/uc-crux-llvm/README.md

     - [ ] With compiled C++ programs
     - [ ] Parameterizing compiled programs over a set of compiler flags (probably optimization levels)
+    - [ ] Specify why each testcase is safe or unsafe

 ### Milestone 4: The Dream Achieved

 - [ ] Even more heuristics
-- [ ] Optionally skipping missing functions
+- [x] Optionally skipping missing functions
+  - [x] Deduce postconditions on return values of skipped functions
 - [ ] When a suspected true positive is found, verify it is feasible by reaching it from further up the call tree
 - [ ] After deducing preconditions for a function, generate overrides that